garethjmsaunders/code-style-guide/css.md

 <button class="btn  btn--negative">Delete</button>
 ```

-Favour the multiple-class approach over using something like `@extend:` using multiple classes in your markup—as opposed to wrapping the classes up into one using a preprocessor:
+Favour the multiple-class approach over using something like `@extend:` using multiple classes in your markup — as opposed to wrapping the classes up into one using a preprocessor:

 *   gives you a better paper-trail in your markup, and allows you to see
     quickly and explicitly which classes are acting on a piece of HTML;